 To avoid this, start by listing those unhealthy meals and snacks you love.
 Maybe you are a cheeseburger and fries person who also enjoys a bite or two of chocolate during the evening.
 A healthier alternative to eating those things would be to try a Portobello mushroom burger or a turkey burger with a side of baked sweet potato fries.
 For that chocolate craving, you can substitute dark chocolate with at least a 70 percent cacao (or cocoa) content or even carob—a naturally found, sweet food rich in calcium and fiber without caffeine—as a treat for yourself.
 With your new mindset you will be more inclined to try alternatives that you may just find tasty.

 Another tip: make a list of the fruits and veggies that you do like to eat and look for some meal inspirations using them.
 You can look up your favorites on Pinterest, for instance, and find delicious, out-of-the-box recipes for them.

 Moderation is key

 It is important to remember that when adopting any new lifestyle, moderation is key.
 You don’t want to immediately ban all of your favorite foods; you will end up craving them even more.
-Start off with limiting your intake of unhealthy meals and snacks by using the healthy alternatives as mentioned above.
-You can then eat your favorite foods sparingly or even use them as exactly what they are indulgences.
+Start off with limiting your intake of unhealthy meals and snacks by using the healthy alternatives mentioned above.
+You can then eat your favorite foods sparingly, or treat them as indulgences.

-Pair your new way of eating with an active lifestyle of 30 mins of gym time or even walking a day, and you will really feel pumped about yourself!
+Pair your new way of eating with an active lifestyle of 30 minutes of gym time or walking per day, and you will really feel pumped about yourself!
 But start with setting goals for yourself to incorporate your healthy alternatives.
 Add the substitutions in increments and increase them as you go along.
 Keep in mind that having some junk food or sweets every now and then while still maintaining your healthy eating lifestyle is alright—it’s all about being balanced.